Expedia Group Inc. [EXPE] – How low can NASDAQ:EXPE go? A return to Fundamental Analysis

 Expedia Group Inc. [NASDAQ:EXPE]: Analyst Rating and Earnings

-Equities traders often pay a significant amount of attention to what top market analysts have to say about a potential stock investment.
-In regards to Expedia Group Inc. [EXPE], the most recent average analyst recommendation we can read comes from the fiscal quarter ending in 12/30/2019.
+Stock market traders oftentimes pay a lot of attention to what top analysts say regarding a potential investment.
+Regarding Expedia Group Inc. [EXPE], the latest average analyst recommendation we can see is from the quarter closing in 12/30/2019.
 On average, stock market experts give EXPE an Overweight rating.
-The average 12-month price forecast for this stock is $65.89, with the high estimate being $155.00, the low estimate being $45.00 and the median estimate amounting to $110.00.
-This is compared to its latest closing price of $59.48.
+The average 12-month price forecast for this stock is $56.27, with the high estimate being $155.00, the low estimate being $45.00 and the median estimate amounting to $107.50.
+This is compared to its latest closing price of $56.39.

-Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Expedia Group Inc. [EXPE] is sitting at 3.77.
-This is compared to 1 month ago, when its average rating was 3.68.

 Fundamental Analysis of Expedia Group Inc. [EXPE]